xylex-ai/Phone-app/XylexApp/README.md

    npm install
    ```

-2. log in to your expo account
+2. log in to your expo account, your account needs to be added in xylex organization

 3. Start the app